logpai/loglizer/README.md

 model.predict(...) # predict anomalies on given data
 ```

 For more details, please follow [the demo](./docs/demo.md) in the docs to get started.
+Please note that all ML models are not magic, you need to figure out how to tune the parameters in order to make them work on your own data.

 ## Benchmarking results